hackforla/tdm-calculator/docs/local-database.md

 1. Install all the npm packages if you haven't done so already by running `npm install` in the root directory

-1. Create the database schema and populate it with seed data by running:
+1. Create the database schema and populate it with seed data by running the following command from the server directory:

    ```bash
    npm run flyway:migrate